mgravi7/APIGatewayPOC/KEYCLOAK_SETUP.md

 1. Wait for Keycloak health check to pass
 2. Check gateway logs for JWT filter errors
 3. Verify Envoy configuration syntax
+4. Ensure JWKS endpoint is accessible from gateway

 ### Issue: Services not starting
 **Solutions:**